 Introduction to Programming and Problem Solving: A First Exploration

-Introduction to programming and computer science, for students with no prior programming experience.
+CS 199 is an approachable introduction to programming and computer science, for students with no prior programming experience.